 Since its recognition, The German Shepherd Dog is well known for their sensitivity to smell a variety of scents.

-They proved themselves much helpful in tasks related to cadaver searching, search and rescue, accelerant detection, narcotics detection, explosives detection, and mine detection as they have the excellent ability to detect the explosive stuff and to sort these types of issues that’s why they are specifically trained in a professional for these types of tasks.
+They proved themselves much helpful in tasks related to cadaver searching, search and rescue, accelerant detection, narcotics detection, explosives detection, and mine detection as they have the excellent ability to detect the explosive stuff and to sort these types of issues that’s why they are specially trained in a professional for these types of tasks.

 Many times, the German Shepherd was the preferred breed chosen almost exclusively for visually impaired because they have stronger rods of their eyes at night.